Mehdi Yarrahi: Azan (Call to Prayer)

-In 2014, Mehdi Yarrahi performed and released the single Azan with his own distinctive style and melody, which is considered as one of his most visited and popular tracks in the world and many people describe it “the most beautiful call to prayer ever heard”.
+In 2014, Mehdi Yarrahi performed and released the single Azan with his own distinctive style and melody, which is considered as one of his most visited and popular tracks in the world and many people describe it "the most beautiful call to prayer ever heard".
 The Azan often goes viral and internet users show interaction as well-known figures sharing and admiring the Azan.
 Raseef22 described it as "from Turkey to the America, he held the world enthralled by his melodious Azan while he is banned singing in his own country.
 Yes, we are talking about the Iranian artist and singer, Mehdi Yarrahi."
 Raseef22 reported in 2020 a clip of Turkish President Recep Tayyip Erdogan reshared widely on Turkish social media listening and enjoying this call to prayer.
 Mohamed Hadid praised this performance, writing in his Instagram page: "needs no explanation.
 A beautiful voice calling you to pray.
 Mehdi Yarrahi is the voice of an angel."
 Eric Abidal (a former Barcelona player and director), French Montana (Moroccan-American rapper), Sibel Can (Turkish singer), and Dida Diafat (a world champion in Muay Thai kickboxing) were some other well-known figures who attracted the attention of the internet users and media by posting Mehdi Yarrahi's Azan on their pages.

 Raseef22 also mentioned the fact that Mehdi Yarrahi was banned from performing in his country due to his attitude and social activities, adding the Islamic Republic of Iran Broadcasting even avoided mentioning the name of the singer when broadcasting the news about the song Azan published by a famous football player in his page.

 Arrest

-On August 28, 2023, Mehdi Yarrahi was arrested at his residence in Tehran following an order by the Tehran Prosecutor's Office after performing the song "Roosarito."
+On 28 August 2023, Mehdi Yarrahi was arrested at his residence in Tehran following an order by the Tehran Prosecutor's Office after performing the song "Roosarito."
 His lawyer stated that three prior cases had already been filed against him, citing charges such as "propaganda against the system" and "collusion and assembly against national security" due to his protest songs in support of workers and popular protests.

 2023 arrest for singing Roosarito

-In 2023 the Iranian justice system opened a investigation case against Yarrahi for publishing a single Roosarito song without permit with the song lyrics saying "lose your scarf, laugh and be happy and protest against crying tear".
+In 2023 the Iranian justice system opened an investigation case against Yarrahi for publishing a single Roosarito song without permit with the song lyrics saying "lose your scarf, laugh and be happy and protest against crying tear".
 The justice system called it illegal and unethical.
 He was subsequently arrested.
 A photo was released from arrest.
 Farsnews published a piece that government must stop him and other celebrities promoting hijablessness.
 PEN America called it "a show of wild repression of freedom of expression".